-- Sociology majors completing the required SOCY 561 capstone course will demonstrate they understand the general sociological perspective and the uses of sociological theory, can apply critical reasoning skills to evaluating theoretical explanations, and can identify uses and limitations of major sociological research methods in evaluating theories.
-Majors will evidence the ability to apply these skills to the study of social issues of broad impact and interest beyond the discipline.
+- Sociology majors completing the required SOCY 391 course will demonstrate they understand the general sociological perspective and the uses of sociological theory, can apply critical reasoning skills to evaluating theoretical explanations, and can identify uses and limitations of major sociological research methods in evaluating theories.
+Majors will evidence these ability to apply these skills to the study of social issues of broad impact and interest beyond the discipline.

 New freshmen who meet University admissions standards are eligible for admission to degree programs offered by the college.
 A student who wishes to enter the College of Arts and Sciences from another college on the Columbia campus must be in good standing and have a cumulative GPA of 2.00 or higher.
 A student who wishes to enter the College of Arts and Sciences from another UofSC campus must fulfill one of the following requirements: